huohuoren4/docs/python/pytest/further_topics/deprecation.md

 You can consult [funcarg comparison section in the docs](https://docs.pytest.org/en/latest/funcarg_compare.html) for more information.

-### pytest_plugins in non-top-level conftest files
+### pytest_plugins in non-top-level conftest files {#pytest-plugins-in-non-top-level-conftest-files}

 *Removed in version 4.0.*

-Defining [pytest_plugins](https://docs.pytest.org/en/latest/reference/reference.html#globalvar-pytest_plugins) is now deprecated in non-top-level `conftest.py` files because they will activate referenced plugins globally, which is surprising because for all other pytest features `conftest.py` files are only active for tests at or below it.
+Defining `pytest_plugins` is now deprecated in non-top-level `conftest.py` files because they will activate referenced plugins globally, which is surprising because for all other pytest features `conftest.py` files are only active for tests at or below it.

-### Config.warn and Node.warn
+### `Config.warn` and `Node.warn` {#config-warn-and-node-warn}

 *Removed in version 4.0.*